massalabs/massa/docs/smart-contracts/getting-started.rst

    I'm told that it has nothing to do with the beginning of mankind but Brian Kernighan used it for the first time in *a tutorial introduction to the language B* published in 1972.

-Create and open a new file called `helloworld.ts` in `assembly` directory at the root of your project.
-In this file, write or copy/paste the following code:
+Open the `main.ts` file in the `src` directory at the root of your project.
+Replace the code in the file by the following code:

 .. code-block:: typescript

-    import { print } from "massa-sc-std";
+   import { generateEvent } from "@massalabs/massa-sc-std";

    export function main(_args: string): void {
-        print("Hello world!");
+        generateEvent("Hello world!");
     }

-Don't forget to save the file.
-Before starting compilation, just a few words to describe what you just wrote or pasted:
+Don’t forget to save the file.
+Before starting compilation, just a few words to describe what is used here:

-* line 1: `print` function is imported from Massa API (massa-sc-std).
-This function will write to stdout the string given as argument.
+* line 1: `generateEvent` function is imported from Massa API (@massalabs/massa-sc-std).
+This function will generate an event with the string given as argument.
+Events can be later recovered using a Massa client.
 * line 3: `main` function is exported.
 This means that the main function will be callable from the outside of the WebAssembly module (more about that later).
-* line 4: `print` function is called with "Hello world!".
+* line 4: `generateEvent` function is called with "Hello world!".
 Brian, we are thinking of you!

 Now that everything is in place, we can start the compilation step by running the following command:

 .. code-block:: shell

-   npx massa-sc-scripts build-sc assembly/helloworld.ts
+   npm run build

 Congratulations!
-You have generated your first smart contract: the `helloworld.wasm` file in `build` directory.
+You have generated your first smart contract: the `main.wasm` file in `build` directory.

 .. note::